georgeoffley/til/General Tools/MacOS/snipping-tool-in-mac.md

 This will change your cursor to a crosshairs and you can snip the area of the screen you want, but this will copy it to your clipboard once you release the mouse button.

-Becuase I use a four quadrant screen workflow, I could also take advantage of using
+Because I use a four quadrant screen workflow, I could also take advantage of using

 `Command + Ctrl + Shift + 4 + Spacebar`